cloudflare/cloudflare-docs/content/spectrum/protocols-per-plan.md

 {{<Aside type="note">}}

-PAYGO customers have access to all protocols, but there is a limit of one app per protocol.
+PAYGO customers have access to all protocols, except for TCP and UDP.
+There is a limit of one app per protocol.

 {{</Aside>}}